-In this article in our Green Collar Jobs series, we talk to Jonathan Miller, an Environmental Advisor based out of our Warwick office.
+In this article we talk to Jonathan Miller, an Environmental Advisor based out of our Warwick office.
 He tells us how he’s combined his loves of the outdoors and engineering in his role and how, for him, working ‘in the field’ often means quite literally in a field.

 I work in our environmental operations team, managing our environmental risks across the UK business.
 I support our construction projects to help minimise their impact on the environment and share new innovations that help us build more sustainably.

 One of the highlights of my job is helping to continue developing our understanding of the importance of protecting the natural world.
 I’m proud to work for a company that makes clear commitments to the environment, such as those in our Responsible Business Charter.

 I was interested in how we impact the environment from a young age and got involved with activities like my primary school eco-school’s initiative.
 Also, through being a scout, I’ve spent lots of time exploring the outdoors.

 My interest in energy and large infrastructure, meanwhile, stems from my fascination with how things work.
 As a child I used to spend hours creating different machines and contraptions out of Lego and Meccano.